Chilean submarine Rucumilla: Training accident

 On 2 June 1919 Rucumilla began a naval exercise near of the Talcahuano Naval Base, under the command of Capitán de Corbeta Arístides Del Solar Morel.
 As she began to submerge into the water, a valve for the battery ventilator was left open and allowed the boat to flood.
 She sank at 9:45 AM under the strain of the still in rushing water to the seafloor at a depth of 16 m.
-The escort Contreras (1896), a Viper-class destroyer, contacted immediately the authorities and the Chilean Navy reacted by sending three heavy lift cranes and other salvage ships to rescue operation.
+The escort Contreras (1896), a Viper-class destroyer, contacted immediately the authorities and the Chilean Navy reacted by sending three heavy lift cranes and other salvage ships for a rescue operation.

 The batteries were submerged in sea water and chlorine gas was beginning to fill the boat, short circuits caused small fires and the boat was in complete darkness.
-Captain Del Solar lead the crew to the forward torpedo room, where he believed the rescue would come from and used compressed air, in prudent quantities, to keep the air nearly breathable.
+Captain Del Solar led the crew to the forward torpedo room, where he believed the rescue would come from and used compressed air, in prudent quantities, to keep the air nearly breathable.

 A submarine communication buoy was released by Rucumilla, but it was not freed because of the inclination of the submarine.
-Divers of the Navy could freed the buoy and heavier cables were attached to the bow of the boat.
+Divers of the Navy could free the buoy and heavier cables were attached to the bow of the boat.

 At 14:00 the largest cranes (180, 60 and 30 t) were moved into position and slowly Rucumilla and her twenty five survivors began to rise.
 The cables, while under great strain, held and at 17:00, seven hours after she had gone down, the bow of Rucumilla broke the surface.

 The probe of the accident found that a valve with a rare left hand thread type caused confusion among the crew.

 The operation was a complete success recovering the twenty five men alive and the boat as well.